MeshDigital/QMUSICSLSK/DOCS/THE_BRAIN_SMART_GATING.md

 Legacy downloaders typically sort by **Bitrate** or **File Size**.
 If the 10-minute version is 320kbps and the 3-minute version is also 320kbps, the downloader has no way of knowing which one you *actually* want.
 You might end up with a Radio Edit when you wanted the extended journey, or vice versa.

 ### The Solution: Metadata-Driven Filtering
-Antigravity solves this by using the **Canonical Duration** from your source library (Spotify).
+ORBIT solves this by using the **Canonical Duration** from your source library (Spotify).
-- If you liked the **Radio Edit** on Spotify (Duration: 3:34), Antigravity knows you are looking for a file that is approximately 3 minutes and 34 seconds long.
+- If you liked the **Radio Edit** on Spotify (Duration: 3:34), ORBIT knows you are looking for a file that is approximately 3 minutes and 34 seconds long.
 - It will **actively reject** the 10-minute Club Mix, even if it has a high bitrate, because it doesn't match the *identity* of the track you requested.

 ### How It Works (Technical)